Undiscovered Uganda – Off the Beaten Path – Africa as you Imagine it

 Mgahinga Gorilla Park is one of Uganda’s smallest parks, yet it offers various activities.
 Once again, a park is not on many safari itineraries and is a perfect stop looking for a road less traveled.

-This off-the-beaten Park is where you can spend days and climb dormant volcanoes, trek gorillas, golden monkeys, and hikes from half to full-day ones.
+This off-the-beaten Park is where you can spend days and climb dormant volcanoes, trek gorillas and golden monkeys, and hikes from half to full-day ones.

-The Cycad Trail in the Mpanga River Gorge near Queen Elizabeth Park is nothing new.
-They have been here for millions of years and date back before the “Age of Cycads and Dinosaurs.
+The Cycad Trail in the Mpanga River Gorge near Queen Elizabeth Park is nothing new, and they have been here for millions of years and date back before the “Age of Cycads and Dinosaurs.
 In the Mpanga River Gorge, locals have chopped them down to make room for animals’ farming and grazing.
 A few Tourists ventured to see the ancient Cycad Plants after reading about them in the “Uganda Bradt Guide-Book.”

-At present, the often muddy and challenging Cycad Trail in the Mpanga River Gorge is not for the faint of heart and takes a moderate level of fitness for those who wish to take it.
+The often muddy and challenging Cycad Trail in the Mpanga River Gorge is not for the faint of heart and takes a moderate fitness level for those who wish to take it.
+Read more here.

-Discover Uganda -Off the Beaten Tourist Path- it is what specialize in
+Discover Uganda -Off the Beaten Tourist Path- it is what specializes in

-The above are just a few examples of getting off of the beaten path and experiencing Authentic Africa.
-When it comes to Gorilla Treks and Chimpanzee, we concentrate on the Gorilla Habituation Experience, which is 4 hours with a gorilla family.
-The Chimpanzee Habituation Experience – CHEX – which means gorillas and chimpanzees without a crowd.
+The above are just a few examples of getting off the beaten path and experiencing Authentic Africa.
+Regarding Gorilla Treks and Chimpanzee, we concentrate on the Gorilla Habituation Experience, which is 4 hours with a gorilla family.
+The Chimpanzee Habituation Experience – CHEX – means gorillas and chimpanzees without a crowd.

 Whether it is experiencing the African Wilderness as it was 50 years ago in Kidepo Valley Park or climbing extinct and dormant Volcanoes or the Rwenzori Mountains.
-The emphasis is on your Experiences that you will have that cannot be replicated elsewhere in Africa.
+The emphasis is on the experiences you will have that cannot be replicated elsewhere in Africa.